Cinema of Cameroon: Cameroon Film Industry (CFI)

-The history of Cameroon filmmaking dates back to 1962, two years after independence when there was no digital technology and film production was analog and very expensive, during which independent French filmmakers like Jean Paul Ngassa, Dikonge Pipa, Sita Bella, Alphonse Benny and others with actors like Gerald Essomba who formed the first generation of filmmakers in Cameroon made remarkable strides in the national and international milieu to revive the seventh art while shooting on the very expensive and scarce film technology at that time.
+The history of Cameroon filmmaking dates back to 1962, two years after independence when motion picture production was film-based and very expensive, during which independent French filmmakers like Jean Paul Ngassa, Dikonge Pipa, Sita Bella, Alphonse Benny and others with actors like Gérard Essomba who formed the first generation of filmmakers in Cameroon made remarkable strides in the national and international milieu to revive the seventh art while shooting on the very expensive and scarce film technology at that time.
 This was closely followed by a second generation of filmmakers such as Jean Marie Tenu, Daniel Kamwa's pouss pouss and Dikongue Pipa's Muna Moto feature films in 1972/1975 respectively stepped up the level of the local industry at the time with national and international recognition.
 Jean père Bikolo, Baseck Bakobio and a few others are the last generation of filmmakers who shot on the analog film technology and are still engaging in film productions but this time with the modern digital video equipment which brought a major transformation in the early 1990s in Africa.
 This generation which overlaps into the digital film age is still impacting the film industry through their individual efforts to be recognized in the industry at home and abroad.

-Following the continuous strides for evolution and the quest of local filmmakers to propagate the film making art with the coming of Cameroon television (CTV) in 1985, inspired new filmmakers including English filmmakers who, through Victor Pungong of blessed memory in 1987, produced ‘‘Trials of passion’’ the first-ever English film aired on national television with its second version (series) in 2004 starring veterans like Claude Henry Ndenge, Chinepoh Corson, Yijika Solange, Yimbu Emmanuel, Njoya Grace, Chi Anthony, Tita Ernestine... most of whom got their entrance into the mainstream industry then.
+Following the continuous strides for evolution and the quest of local filmmakers to propagate the film making art with the coming of Cameroon television (CTV) in 1985, inspired new filmmakers including English filmmakers who, through Victor Pungong in 1987, produced "Trials of passion", the first English film aired on national television with its second version (series) in 2004 starring veterans including Claude Henry Ndenge, Chinepoh Corson, Yijika Solange, Yimbu Emmanuel, Njoya Grace, Chi Anthony, Tita Ernestine, Tarh Paddy King... most of whom got their entrance into the mainstream industry then.

 Eleven years later, after many passionate filmmakers of English expression like Nfuh ebenezer, Njiforti Victor, and Thomas Belton continue to push ahead this film making passion.
 The influence of the Nigerian film industry in the mid-1990s also contributed greatly in the building process of the 7th arts in the west of the mungo through major co-productions initiated by local film producers with Nollywood with main intention to stimulate the local productions and give the local film industry steam.
-Within this period local film producer/director like Thomas Beltin of blessed memory produced and directed Heavens forbid (2000), switching heart (2002), Mission to Damunza (2003) which also starred local daring actors at the time like Moma Pascal (Bob), Fanny Fungong, Mbuta Sylvie, Chatoh Collins, and Lyno Lovet.
+Within this period local film producer/director Thomas Beltin produced and directed Heavens forbid (2000), switching heart (2002), Mission to Damunza (2003) which also starred local daring actors at the time like Moma Pascal (Bob), Fanny Fungong, Mbuta Sylvie, Chatoh Collins, and Lyno Lovet.